-There are only a few sources of U.S. data about companies with fleets of vehicles.
-And, few trucking databases do any enhancements to the FMCSA data.
-If you’ve been using fleet data for lead generation or market analysis, you know this.
+There are only a few original, proprietary data sources about U.S. companies with fleets of vehicles.
+If you’ve been using trucking and fleet data for lead generation or market analysis, you know this.

-Two major data sources are FleetSeek and ProsperFleet.
-For many years, FleetSeek did not have major competitors, while people would search for a FleetSeek alternative to fit their unique data needs.
+These data sources include RigDigBI, FleetSeek and ProsperFleet.
+For many years, RigDigBI and FleetSeek did not have major competitors, while people would search for an alternative to fit their unique data needs.

 Total fleet counts for large fleets

 When a company or government has vehicles across 5, 10, 50, 100+ locations, what is the total fleet size?
-This is a complex question to answer and involves accurate matching of company hierarchy and locations across states with information from many data sources.
+This is a complex question to answer and involves accurate matching of company hierarchy and locations across states with information from dozens of data sources.

 All company locations with vehicles